 There are leadership opportunities on student councils in the elementary, middle, and high schools; team-building exercises on regular field trips; and the opportunity to compete in sports tournaments, the Asia Pacific Activities Conference (where students can represent the school in sporting and performing arts events), and the Mekong River International Schools Association, which hosts arts festivals, sports tournaments, and leadership events.
 UNIS Hanoi also has a broad programme of extra-curricular activities for all grades.

 UNIS Hanoi is a high-performing school in terms of its academic results.
-In 2017, there was a 94% pass rate in the IBDP, and the UNIS average score was 34, which ranks it above the global average of 30.
 A large number of students go on to study at a university in the US or the UK.

 Despite being open for 30 years, UNIS Hanoi is showing little signs of ageing.
 In fact, this purpose-built, green, spacious campus in Tay Ho is currently being updated as part of a five-year renovation plan that is keeping facilities modern and new.